- C Programming Books for Beginners

 |9."Learn C the Hard Way: Practical Exercises on the Computational Subjects You Keep Avoiding" by Zed A Shaw|

-“Learn C the Hard Way: Practical Exercises on the Computational Subjects You Keep Avoiding” Book Review: The book starts with setting up a C environment and covers topics like syntax and idioms, compilation, files, linkers, operators, variables, data types, program control, arrays, strings, functions, pointers, structures, memory allocation, and I/O and files.
-Moving on, the topics like libraries, data structures, linked lists, sort, search, stacks, queues, debugging, defensive coding, automated testing, fixing stack overflows, and illegal memory access are thoroughly explained.
-The final section of the book features the processes of breaking and hacking one’s own C code.
-The content of this book is illustrated with the help of several exercises.
-Many practical projects are featured for explaining complex concepts and developing new skills.
+“Learn C the Hard Way: Practical Exercises on the Computational Subjects You Keep Avoiding” Book Review: The book begins by providing guidance on setting up a C programming environment and proceeds to cover a wide range of topics including syntax and idioms, compilation, files, linkers, operators, variables, data types, program control, arrays, strings, functions, pointers, structures, memory allocation, and I/O and files.
+It then delves into libraries, data structures, linked lists, sorting, searching, stacks, queues, debugging, defensive coding, automated testing, fixing stack overflows, and handling illegal memory access.
+The final section of the book explores the intriguing aspects of breaking and hacking one’s own C code.
+Throughout the book, numerous exercises are included to reinforce the concepts, and practical projects are featured to demonstrate complex ideas and enhance the development of new skills.

 |10."Numerical Recipes in C: The Art of Scientific Computing" by W H Press and B P Flannary|

-Book Review: This book is written by four famous scientists in the field of academics and industry and covers the basic concepts related to mathematics and computer science along with many working routines.
-This book is mostly known for scientific computing and has around 400 routines on numerical recipes and the book also adopts object oriented style for demonstrating scientific applications.
-The book contains upgraded routines as well.
-The book also contains chapters on Gaussian mixture models, hierarchical clustering, polygons, triangles, squares and many other statistical distributions.
+Book Review: This book is written by four well-known scientists who have expertise in academics and industry.
+It explains the fundamental concepts of mathematics and computer science and provides practical examples.
+The book is widely recognized for its scientific computing content and includes approximately 400 routines for numerical recipes.
+It also showcases scientific applications using an object-oriented approach.
+The book includes updated routines and covers various topics like Gaussian mixture models, hierarchical clustering, polygons, triangles, squares, and various statistical distributions.